 Attractions: This 508-acre park on a peninsula on the east shore of the Hudson River offers a beach, boating, fishing, picnic grounds, hiking, a playground, a nature center, and camping

-Hours: Beach open weekends 11am-6:30pm in May and June; Wednesday-Sunday June 24 through Labor Day.
+Hours: Beach open weekends and holidays 11am-6:30pm in May and June; Wednesday-Sunday June 23 through Labor Day.
 Park open 8am to dusk daily.

 Cost: Beach admission: $4; $3 children ages 5-12; free for children younger than 5; $10 parking ($5 with Westchester County Parks pass).